aronsn/results-summary-component/README.md

-# Frontend Mentor - Results summary component solution
+# Frontend Mentor - Results Summary Component Solution

 This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.